Bald and Bankrupt

-Bald and Bankrupt is an English travel vlog YouTube channel operated by Benjamin Rich (born 1 July 1974).
-He is also known as Mr. Bald on his YouTube channel.
-As of November 2025, the channel had 227 videos, 4.47 million subscribers and 705 million views.
+Bald and Bankrupt is an English travel vlog YouTube channel operated by Benjamin Rich, also known as Mr Bald.
+The Bald and Bankrupt YouTube channel enjoys global popularity, as of May 2026, the channel had 227 videos, 4.52 million subscribers and 727 million views.
+Rich has been described as a "British YouTube star".

+Although one of the defining characteristics of Rich's channel was his interest in Russia, Rich was deported and banned from the country in 2022, having openly declared his support for Ukraine, and fundraised for Ukraine.

 Career

-The defining characteristic of Rich's channel is his interest in the post-Soviet states.
-However, he first started vlogging from India after filing for bankruptcy in the UK due to a failed business venture, which (alongside his shaved head) inspired the name of his channel.
-Ever since he ventured into Eastern Europe, the attention to his videos has increased.
+The name of Rich's channel derives from the business he was running before he started his channel going bankrupt.
+One of the defining characteristic of Rich's channel is his interest in the post-Soviet states, which Bald has explained by stating: "I chose the Soviet Union, because I began to be fascinated by the USSR when I was roughly 15–years–old with the Wall coming down, perestroika, all that kind of stuff.
+It was always my dream to travel across the former Soviet Union."

+For his channel, Rich has produced videos around the world.
 Rich's video about a trip to Patamanta in Bolivia was reported by Gizmodo Español as "more scary than entering Chernobyl".
 In the video, he informed a local woman that he was a tourist, prompting her to warn him that "they burn people" in the area.
 Two men later approached Rich, inspected his passport, and gave him 30 minutes to explore and leave the area.

-Following a November 2019 video filmed on a train to Chechnya, Rich was forced to apologise on camera by Chechen authorities for referring to a Chechen woman as a "chick", which the Chechen authorities claimed was disparaging.
+Following a November 2019 video filmed on a train to Chechnya, Rich was forced to apologise on camera by Chechen authorities for making comments about Chechen women which the Chechen authorities claimed were disparaging.
+This marked the start of Rich's problems in Russia.

-In May 2020, after exploring no-lockdown areas during the COVID-19 pandemic in Serbia, Rich disappeared for two months.
-He later revealed that he had caught COVID-19, and that he could not walk to the bathroom or breathe by the time he sought medical attention.
-He learned that he had low blood oxygen and was suffering from multiple organ failure before spending a week in an intensive care unit.
-After uploading a video about his illness, treatment, and recovery, he urged fans not to make the same mistakes and to take the virus seriously.
+In May 2020, after exploring no-lockdown areas during the COVID-19 pandemic in Serbia, Rich uploaded a video to his channel stating that he could not walk to the bathroom or breathe by the time he sought medical attention, that he had low blood oxygen and was suffering from multiple organ failure, and complaining about his primitive level of medical treatment in a Serbian hospital.
+He then deleted the video, and it was later reported that his level of care had been upgraded after an appeal to the Russian authorities.
+He later urged his followers not to make the same mistakes as he had, and to take the virus seriously.

-On 7 May 2022, Rich was detained at the Baikonur Cosmodrome for unsanctioned entry to a guarded site, an administrative offence that was punished with a fine of up to 5,000 roubles.
-Rich denied the reports and stated he was fined by Russian police after being questioned for a few hours for going to see the Buran spaceplane without permission.

-On 1 September 2022, Rich posted a vlog to his Bald and Bankrupt YouTube channel announcing he had been arrested and subsequently ordered to leave Russia; he announced that it would be his final video covering travels through Russia, as he had been banned from returning.
-Months later Rich confirmed on Instagram that his ban had been lifted.
-He previously called Vladimir Putin "crazy" and posted a link to fundraise for Ukraine.
+Rich did many videos from Belarus up to 2020.
+At the time of the 2020–2021 Belarusian protests Rich was highly critical of president of Belarus Alexander Lukashenko, and took parts against the Belorussian government and president from Prague, where it was reported he had moved to live.
+Rich stated in an interview in September 2020 that he believed after this he was blacklisted from Belarus, and would be unable to return.